dan-v/awslambdaproxy/README.md

 3. Configure your web browser (or OS) to use an HTTP proxy at the publicly accessible host running `awslambdaproxy` on port 8080.

 ## FAQ
-1. How often will the external IP address change?
-For each region specified, the IP address will change roughly every 4 hours.
+1. <b>How often will the external IP address change?</b> For each region specified, the IP address will change roughly every 4 hours.
 This of course is subject to change at any moment as this is not something that is documented for the AWS Lambda service.
-2. How much does this cost? awslambdaproxy should be able to run mostly on the AWS free tier minus bandwidth costs.
+2. <b>How much does this cost?</b> awslambdaproxy should be able to run mostly on the AWS free tier minus bandwidth costs.
 It can run on a t2.micro instance and the default configuration 128MB Lambda functions that are created with a constantly running Lambda function should also fall in the free tier usage.
 The bandwidth is what will cost you money.
 Use at your own risk.

 ## Future work
 * Fix connections dropping each time a new tunnel is established